Category Archives: Italian Royals

 Isabella was well educated.
 She was eager to learn and was interested in many things.
 She read the writings of Italian and French philosophers and had an understanding of mathematics and military matters.
 Isabella was very musical and excelled at singing and playing the violin and the harpsichord.
 She drew, painted, and began to write about serious topics.
 As an adult, Isabella wrote on various topics including an analysis of her life, her philosophy, and the state of the world around her.
 Isabella wrote a humorous autobiography Les Aventures de l’étourderie (The Adventures of Amazement).
 In her Christian Reflections, she wrote about her thoughts on many religious questions, especially death.

-Over and over again, Isabella expressed her desire to become a nun but other plans were in the works for her.
+Over and over again, Isabella expressed her desire to become a nun but other plans were in the works.
 To strengthen the relations between the Bourbons and the Habsburgs, Isabella’s grandfather King Louis XV of France and Maria Theresa of Austria, ruler in her own right of the Habsburg hereditary lands, Holy Roman Empress by her marriage to Franz I, Holy Roman Emperor and in reality the ruler of the Holy Roman Empire because her husband left the ruling to her, arranged a marriage between Isabella and Maria Theresa’s eldest son Archduke Joseph of Austria, the future Joseph II, Holy Roman Emperor and future ruler of the Habsburg hereditary lands.

 A proxy marriage was held on September 5, 1760, at Padua Cathedral in Padua, then in the Republic of Venice, now in Italy.
 Josef Wenzel I, Prince of Liechtenstein, who had a successful military career in the Imperial Army of the Holy Roman Empire and as a diplomat for the Holy Roman Empire, was given the honor of escorting Isabella to Vienna, Austria.
 On October 6, 1760, at the Augustinerkirche (Augustinian Church) in Vienna, Austria, the two 18-year-olds Joseph and Isabella were married by the Papal Nuncio Cardinal Vitaliano Borromeo.